A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Preliminaries

 \subsection{Efficiency Considerations}

 The works discussed in the introduction, as well as the contents of the more comprehensive survey \cite{battarbee2022semidirect}, highlight that every extant proposal of a platform for \sdpke{} suggests for use some variety of matrix algebra.
 In particular, insofar as parameters are recommended, the convention is to fix a matrix size - usually $3$ - and adjust the size of an underlying ring in order to increase security.
-One very good reason for this is that each scheme requires a user to repeatedly perform matrix multiplication, the complexity of which scales exponentially with the size of the matrix.
-Table~\ref{platform-growth} gives examples of platforms over $3\times 3$ matrices, the size of the platform, and the variable that can be considered the security parameter\footnote{Note here that $|R|$ is chosen as the parameter for reasons of efficiency of representation.}.

-In other words, having defined \sdpke{} above relative to some semigroup $G$ and its endomorphism semigroup $End(G)$, we can think of each such semigroup as one of a family of semigroups $\{G_p\}_p$, where the family $\{G_p\}_p$ is parameterised by a security parameter $p$.
+In other words, having defined \sdpke{} above relative to some semigroup $G$ and its endomorphism semigroup $End(G)$, we can think of each such semigroup as one of a family of semigroups $\{G_p\}_p$, where the family $\{G_p\}_p$ is indexed by some set parameterising the underlying algebra (usually the primes).
 Note that this immediately induces a family of endomorphism semigroups $\{End(G_p)\}_p$, so we can talk about pairs $(g,\phi)$ from the set $G_p\times End(G_p)$ for each $p$.

-Moreover, each semigroup in this family has size polynomial in $p$.
+Table~\ref{platform-growth} gives examples of platforms over $3\times 3$ matrices, the size of the platform, and the variable that can be considered as the indexing variable\footnote{Note here that $|R|$ is chosen as the parameter for reasons of efficiency of representation.}.

+In each of these examples we have a family of semigroups indexed by some set $P$ such that each semigroup $G_p$ has size polynomial in $p$.
+We will give complexity estimates as a function of $p$ - indeed, let us now see how the complexity of executing \sdpke{} grows with $p$.
+For a semigroup $G$, note that with respect to the holomorph $G\ltimes End(G)$ we have $(g,\phi)^x=(s(g,\phi,x),\phi^x)$ by definition.
+By standard square-and-multiply techniques it therefore requires $\bigO{\log x}$ applications of the operation in the holomorph to compute $s(g,\phi,x)$.